Rezo: Early life and education

 and grew up in a pastor's family.
+His parents are Protestant ministers, as are several of his relatives.

+He was bullied during his school years and underwent psychological treatment for a short time.
+Music provided him with an escape, and he inherited his musical talent from his father.
 From the age of 14 until one and a half years before his master's degree, he played in various bands.
 He plays the guitar.
-A distinguishing feature is his blue-colored hair.